<img alt="" src="https://secure.plan2twin.com/219004.png" style="display:none;">

 To strengthen your clinic’s defenses:

-• Apply data safeguards across every system in your hospital – not just your PIMS.
+☑️ Apply data safeguards across all systems, not just your PIMS

 Together, these measures create resilience – ensuring that even if an attack occurs, your practice is prepared to withstand it.